The Murder of Contra Costa County John Doe, December 1977

 When I posted about this case on Reddit, several users commented on John Doe's skull fractures and partial blindness.
 It was posited that the aforementioned attributes may have been the result of a BB gun accident, as those were fairly common at the time.
 Multiple users wondered if John Doe may have been a veteran, and that the fractures and blindness were the result of a gunshot.
 If John Doe was a veteran, given his age and the time frame, he would likely have been a veteran of the Vietnam War or the Korean War.

-According to the coroner’s office at the time, partial fingerprints “of questionable value” were removed from the body, though it is unknown if the fingerprints are still available.
+According to the coroner’s office at the time, partial fingerprints "of questionable value" were taken from the body, though it is unknown if the fingerprints are still available.
 It is unknown if other identifiers like dentals and DNA are available for comparison.

 Sources